The Best Medicare Supplement (Medigap) Plans in Arizona

 In this article...

-When you get sick, Medicare covers most of your essential health care costs, such as surgeries, medical treatments, lab tests and emergency care.
-About 29% of Medicare beneficiaries in Arizona, or close to 351,000 residents, enhance this coverage by joining a private Medicare Supplement plan.
+When you get sick, Medicare can cover some of your essential health care costs, such as surgeries, medical treatments, lab tests and emergency care.
+About 47% of Medicare beneficiaries in Arizona enhance this coverage by enrolling in a private Medicare Supplement plan.
 Known as Medigap, these policies offset deductibles, copays and other out-of-pocket costs not covered by the federal government's health plan.

 Have Medicare questions?